maxchang3/github-activity-box/README.md

 ## ✨ Enhancements

-- 🔍 Improved PR filtering:
-  - Excludes closed but unmerged PRs
-  - Deduplicates PR events, showing only the latest status for each PR.
+- 🔍 Uses GraphQL API to search for issues and PRs authored by the provided username.
-- ✅ Updated dependencies, refactored code and tests.
+- ✅ Updated dependencies, rewritten to TypeScript, and refactored the tests.
 - 📦 Published to npm with binary support for easy use via `npx` or `pnpx`

 ## 🚀 Usage